Binding problem: Synchronization theory and research

-A popular hypothesis mentioned by Peter Milner, in his 1974 article A Model for Visual Shape Recognition, has been that features of individual objects are bound/segregated via synchronization of the activity of different neurons in the cortex.
+A popular hypothesis mentioned by neuroscientist Peter Milner, in his 1974 article A Model for Visual Shape Recognition, has been that features of individual objects are bound/segregated via synchronization of the activity of different neurons in the cortex.
 The theory, called binding-by-synchrony (BBS), is hypothesized to occur through the transient mutual synchronization of neurons located in different regions of the brain when the stimulus is presented.
 Empirical testing of the idea was brought to light when von der Malsburg proposed that feature binding posed a special problem that could not be covered simply by cellular firing rates.
 However, it has been shown this theory may not be a problem since it was revealed that the modules code jointly for multiple features, countering the feature-binding issue.
 Temporal synchrony has been shown to be the most prevalent when regarding the first problem, "General Considerations on Coordination," because it is an effective method to take in surroundings and is good for grouping and segmentation.
 A number of studies suggested that there is indeed a relationship between rhythmic synchronous firing and feature binding.
-This rhythmic firing appears to be linked to intrinsic oscillations in neuronal somatic potentials, typically in the gamma range around 40 - 60 hertz.
-The positive arguments for a role for rhythmic synchrony in resolving the segregational object-feature binding problem have been summarized by Singer.
+This rhythmic firing appears to be linked to intrinsic oscillations in neuronal somatic potentials, typically in the gamma range around 40 – 60 hertz.
+The positive arguments for a role for rhythmic synchrony in resolving the segregational object-feature binding problem have been summarized by Neurophysiologist Wolf Singer.
 There is certainly extensive evidence for synchronization of neural firing as part of responses to visual stimuli.

 However, there is inconsistency between findings from different laboratories.
-Moreover, a number of recent reviewers, including Shadlen and Movshon and Merker have raised concerns about the theory being potentially untenable.
-Thiele and Stoner found that perceptual binding of two moving patterns had no effect on synchronization of the neurons responding to two patterns:coherent and noncoherent plaids.
+Moreover, a number of recent reviewers, including neuroscientists Michael Shadlen and J. Anthony Movshon and Bjorn Merker have raised concerns about the theory being potentially untenable.
+Neuroscientists Alexander Thiele and Gene Stoner found that perceptual binding of two moving patterns had no effect on synchronization of the neurons responding to two patterns: coherent and noncoherent plaids.
 In the primary visual cortex, Dong et al. found that whether two neurons were responding to contours of the same shape or different shapes had no effect on neural synchrony since synchrony is independent of binding condition.